I had no professional experience and no formal qualifications

 L6A8806.jpg

-After losing over three litres of blood in the birth of her first child, it was clear, Kate Taylor was fortunate to be living in Australia and lucky to be alive.
+After losing nearly four litres of blood in the birth of her first child, it was clear, Kate Taylor was fortunate to be living in Australia and lucky to be alive.
 Five years later, this ‘stay-at-home’ mum felt it was time to ‘give back’.

 L6A8155.jpg